Young Boozer: Career

 Prior to serving in public office, Boozer spent 35 years in banking, finance and investments which took him from Citibank in New York and Crocker National Bank in Los Angeles, to Coral Petroleum in Houston and Colonial Bank in Montgomery.
-From 2003 to 2017, Boozer was an owner in the Montgomery Biscuits minor league baseball affiliate of the Tampa Bay Rays.
+From 2003 to 2017, he was an owner in the Montgomery Biscuits minor league baseball affiliate of the Tampa Bay Rays.

-After retiring from banking in 2007, Boozer began his public service career as Deputy State Finance Director for Alabama Governor Bob Riley.
-During his tenure in the Alabama Department of Finance, he played a key role in saving millions of taxpayer dollars through the restructuring of state bond debt and derivatives[citation].
-Boozer left the Riley administration in early 2010 to run for State Treasurer in his first race for elected office.

-He has been a member of and has held leadership roles in several organizations, including the Church of the Ascension in Montgomery, where he served as a member of the vestry; the Montgomery Rotary Club, of which he is a past president; the Alabama Shakespeare Festival, where he served as chair of the board of directors; and the Montgomery Academy, where he served as past board president.[citation ]
-He is a member of the Montgomery Committee of 100 and a member of the Class of XXIV of Leadership Alabama.[citation]
-Boozer has served in many capacities at his alma mater, Stanford University; he has been on the board of trustees, chairman of the alumni association, and a recipient of the Stanford Medal which honors volunteer leaders with decades of distinguished volunteer service to the university.
 In 2002, Boozer was recognized with the Distinguished Eagle Scout Award by the Boy Scouts of America.

+After retiring from banking in 2007, Boozer became Deputy State Finance Director for Alabama Governor Bob Riley.
+During his tenure in the Alabama Department of Finance, he played a key role in saving millions of taxpayer dollars through the restructuring of state bond debt and derivatives.
+He left the Riley administration in early 2010 to run for State Treasurer in his first race for elected office.